cert-manager/website/content/en/docs/installation/kubernetes.md

 > the above command.
 If you have already run the above command, you should run
 > them again after elevating your permissions:

-> **Note**: It installs cert-manager in cert-manager namespace by default.
-It is
+> **Note**: By default, cert-manager will be installed into the `cert-manager`
-> possible to run cert-manager in a different namespace, although you will need to
+> namespace.
+It is possible to run cert-manager in a different namespace, although you > will need to make modifications to the deployment manifests or add `-n $namespace`
-> make modifications to the deployment manifests or add `-n $namespace` for `kubectl apply`.
+> for `kubectl apply`.

 ```bash
 kubectl create clusterrolebinding cluster-admin-binding \